-Eric Chan is a non-resident research fellow at GTI.
+Eric Chan is a senior non-resident fellow at GTI.
 He is the senior Korea/China strategist at the US Air Force’s Checkmate Directorate, where he provides USAF and Department of Defense leadership with expertise on DPRK/PRC military capabilities, political leadership, strategic culture, and Great Power competition.

 Mr. Chan holds a Master’s degree in International Affairs from the George Washington University anda Bachelor’s degree in Political Science/History from the University of California, San Diego.